-Kind Humanitarian Hospital.
-Kearney, NE – What began as a cable bill cutting measure, turned into a real miracle of medicine, when the hospital dropped Fox News, CNN and MSNBC channel delivery to patient rooms.
+KEARNEY, NE – What began as a cable bill cutting measure turned into a real miracle of medicine when the hospital dropped Fox News, CNN and MSNBC channel delivery to patient rooms at Kind Humanitarian Hospital.
 The move produced an unprecedented and nearly instantaneous improvement in a broad spectrum of patient outcomes and quality metrics.

 Hospital administrator, Don.
 E. Pezil was excited to report: “I always believed that lowering the length of stay while improving patient satisfaction and reducing the readmission rates was a very reasonable goal.
 And now we’ve done it!”

-Looking to cut the turkey sandwich budget and further lower the length of stay, Mr. Pezil was deliberating dropping the Food Network and eliminating free Wi-Fi.
+Looking to cut the turkey sandwich budget and further lower the length of stay, Pezil was deliberating dropping the Food Network and eliminating free WiFi.